MKnierim/TeaTimer/README.md

 ## To Do

 ### GUI
-* Make Window moveable again after removing window frame
+* Make Window movable again after removing window frame
 * Add minimize button on top

 ### Functionality
-* Make sure that clicking a different button resets the cycle count (don't increase if a different tea is chosen) - Maybe I could integrate the cycle state into the Tea object (in data.py) later...
+* None

 ### Data
-* Integrate infusion times from data.py into countdown function - Could possibly be done by storing the button object in the data class?
-    - Other way might be to extend the QPushButton class to store the Tea object.
-This way upon instantiation the Tea object is directly linked to the button
+* None

 ### Style
-* Change background and font color of main window continously as infusion is getting closer to stop.
+* Change background and font color of main window continuously as infusion is getting closer to stop.

+### Deployment
+* Figure out how to pack & deploy so that people can use it without having to install PyQt